pjw7904/closnet/README.md

 # Closnet

-An automation framework to build an emulated version of a modern data center network for experimentation of network protocols.
+A framework to build an emulated version of a modern data center network for experimentation of network protocols.
 It is built as an extension of Mininet, a popular network emulator.

 The topology built is a traditional folded-Clos with a 1:1 oversubscription ratio, resulting in a rearrangably nonblocking network (hence the name Closnet).
 Closnet is able to determine the appropriate configuration necessary for connecting nodes, which can then be used to build configuration files for network protocols that utilize the hierarchical folded-Clos system.
 The figure below illustrates a high-level overview of a folded-Clos data center nework: